-What Are Roof Shingles Made Of?
+What are Roof Shingles Made of?

+What are roof shingles made of?
+How are shingles made?
 You might be surprised to hear that asphalt shingles are not entirely made of asphalt.
 The composition can vary, but asphalt shingles usually consist of mineral fiber and cementitious fillers.
 It has been revealed in studies that asphalt makes up only 5 percent to as much as 35 percent of the shingle.
 This material is also called ACM, or “Asphalt Containing Material.”

-In this article, we reveal what other materials can be found in an asphalt shingle!
+In this article, we reveal what other materials can be found in an asphalt shingle.

-The production process includes a continuous sheet, which is the foundation on which the asphalt and other materials are put together.
+The fiberglass shingle production process includes a continuous sheet, which is the foundation on which the asphalt and other materials are put together.
 Asphalt roofing shingles can also be reinforced with a fiberglass mat, which is made from glass fibers connected with binders or stable resins.
 The fiberglass is put into large rolls at the mill, and then “unwound” when the roofing shingle production process starts.

 Asphalt is the basic water-resistant ingredient in asphalt shingles.
 This type of asphalt is an oil refining product which is processed to the high degree of hardness necessary for the shingle’s performance.
 The material then has to be “oxidized” by blowing air through the hot asphalt, which increases its viscosity.